 Are there any risks / side-effects?

-Possible risks include bleeding, infection and collapsed lung.
+Possible risks include bleeding, infection, hoarse voice and collapsed lung.
 Ask your doctor about possible risks.
 They will tell you about any side-effects to watch out for and what to do if you have them.
 For example, signs of infection (high temperature, redness or swelling at the wound site), coughing up blood, difficulty breathing and chest pain.

 For more information